Logs

 To view and search your logs on the web, including historic log data, visit https://logs.fr.cloud.gov/.

-Logs are currently retained for 180 days, and you will only see data for applications deployed within the orgs and spaces where you have access.
+Logs are currently retained for 365 days for live search (three years offline), and you will only see data for applications deployed within the orgs and spaces where you have access.

 After logging in, you’ll see the App Overview dashboard.